LCAV/pylocus/CONTRIBUTE.md

 python3 -m twine upload dist/*
 ```

-5. If above does not work, make sure that the information in ~/.pypirc is up to date.
+(If above does not work, make sure that the information in ~/.pypirc is up to date)

+5. Do not forget to create a new release on github as well.